Marchand, Rask lead Bruins over Panthers 4-0

 Nash poked in the puck off Reimer's body and into the net at 4:59 of the third.

+The injury-riddled Panthers took another hit when forward Greg McKegg left in the second period with an upper-body injury.

+''We've got an awfully large list of injured guys out,'' Panthers interim coach Tom Rowe said. ''We ask our guys to give it everything they can and they have and they will continue to do that.
+Tonight was one of those nights playing a real good team with a full lineup and a structured system.''

-NOTES: Panthers F Greg McKegg left in the second period with an upper-body injury. ...
-Florida C Nick Bjugstad will miss two weeks with a lower-body injury. ...
-Panthers D Aaron Ekblad played in his 200th NHL game. ...
+NOTES: Florida C Nick Bjugstad will miss two weeks with a lower-body injury. ...
+Ekblad played in his 200th NHL game. ...
 The Panthers recalled goaltender Sam Brittain from the Manchester Monarchs of the ECHL to back up Reimer. ...
 The Bruins recalled Zane McIntyre from Providence of the AHL to back up Rask.
 McIntyre has played in three games this season (0-2-0).

 UP NEXT